 - Your age

-- The number of traffic violations accumulated within the past 3 years
+- The number of traffic violations accumulated within the past 3 years (points)

 - The number of accidents on your driving record

-- If you currently carry insurance coverage
+- If you currently have insurance coverage

 - The limits of liability

 - How long you’ve had insurance coverage without a lapse for the past year or more